Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/faces.rst

 .. hint::

-   When isolated groups of faces are selected these can be combined with Create Face or Dissolve, this is not limited to quads.
+   When isolated groups of faces are selected these can be combined with :ref:`Create Face <modeling-mesh-make-face-edge-dissolve>` or :ref:`modeling-mesh-deleting-dissolve-faces`, this is not limited to quads.